Trastuzumab

 Trastuzumab, sold under the brand name Herceptin among others, is a monoclonal antibody used to treat breast cancer and stomach cancer.
 It is specifically used for cancer that is HER2 receptor positive.
 It may be used by itself or together with other chemotherapy medication.
 Trastuzumab is given by slow injection into a vein and injection just under the skin.

 Common side effects include fever, infection, cough, headache, trouble sleeping, and rash.
 Other severe side effects include heart failure, allergic reactions, and lung disease.
 Use during pregnancy may harm the baby.
 Trastuzumab works by binding to the HER2 receptor and slowing down cell replication.

 Trastuzumab was approved for medical use in the United States in September 1998, and in the European Union in August 2000.
 It is on the World Health Organization's List of Essential Medicines.
-A biosimilar was approved in the European Union in November 2017, and in the United States in December 2018.

 Medical uses

 The safety and efficacy of trastuzumab-containing combination therapies (with chemotherapy, hormone blockers, or lapatinib) for the treatment of metastatic breast cancer.
 The overall hazard ratios (HR) for overall survival and progression free survival were 0.82 and 0.61, respectively.
 It was difficult to accurately ascertain the true impact of trastuzumab on survival, as in three of the seven trials, over half of the patients in the control arm were allowed to cross-over and receive trastuzumab after their cancer began to progress.
 Thus, this analysis likely underestimates the true survival benefit associated with trastuzumab treatment in this population.
-In these trials, trastuzumab also increased the risk of heart problems, including heart failure and left ventricular ejection fraction decline.

 In early-stage HER2-positive breast cancer, trastuzumab-containing regimens improved overall survival (Hazard ratio (HR) = 0.66) and disease-free survival (HR = 0.60).
 Increased risk of heart failure (RR = 5.11) and decline in left ventricular ejection fraction (relative risk RR = 1.83) were seen in these trials as well.
 Two trials involving shorter term treatment with trastuzumab did not differ in efficacy from longer trials, but produced less cardiac toxicity.

 The original studies of trastuzumab showed that it improved overall survival in late-stage (metastatic) HER2-positive breast cancer from 20.3 to 25.1 months.
 In early-stage HER2-positive breast cancer, it reduces the risk of cancer returning after surgery.
 The absolute reduction in the risk of cancer returning within three years was 9.5%, and the absolute reduction in the risk of death within 3 years was reduced by 3%.
 However, it increases serious heart problems by an absolute risk of 2.1%, though the problems may resolve if treatment is stopped.

 Trastuzumab has had a "major impact in the treatment of HER2-positive metastatic breast cancer."
 The combination of trastuzumab with chemotherapy has been shown to increase both survival and response rate, in comparison to trastuzumab alone.